Hero Background Image

 Director, EMEA Sales Finance, Workday UK Limited

-*Due to a recently discovered miscalculation which excluded certain bonus pay, Workday UK has restated its gender pay gap results reported in 2022 and 2021.
+*Due to a recently discovered miscalculation, Workday UK has restated its gender pay gap results reported in 2022 and 2021.
 The revised mean hourly gender pay gap figure for 2022 is 25.9% and 23.6% for 2021.

 Definitions